AutoGPTQ/AutoGPTQ/README.md

 # AutoGPTQ
-Automatically compress almost all Causal LMs in transformers using GPTQ algorithm.
+An easy-to-use model quantization package with user-friendly apis, based on GPTQ algorithm.

 ## Installation
 ### Install from source